Sustainability

 Efforts at Overseas Subsidiaries

 - Noven is continuing its activities under the principles of sustainable improvement, target achievement, and uncompromised growth, while organizing green-activity teams for the purpose of efficient energy use and waste management for resource conservation.
+In FY2023, Noven replaced 10 air conditioning units at the East Plant and West Plant with high-efficiency ones.

 - Hisamitsu Vietnam is continuing to reduce electricity consumption by regularly applying thermal barrier coatings to factory roofs to reduce air conditioning loads through the suppression of roof temperatures.
 It is also reducing plastic waste by collaborating with manufacturers to reuse plastic containers for sewage treatment chemicals that were previously discarded, in an effort to reduce its environmental impact.